Shiloh National Military Park: Park information

 The Shiloh National Military Park was established on December 27, 1894.
-In 1904, Basil Wilson Duke was appointed commissioner of Shiloh National Military Park by President Theodore Roosevelt.
+In 1904, Basil W. Duke was appointed commissioner of Shiloh National Military Park by President Theodore Roosevelt.
 There were requests of local farmers who had grown tired of their pigs rooting up the remains of soldiers that had fallen during the battle, insisting that the federal government do something about it.
 The park was transferred from the War Department to the National Park Service on August 10, 1933.
 As with all historic areas administered by the National Park Service, the military park was listed on the National Register of Historic Places on October 15, 1966.
 On September 22, 2000, sites associated with the Corinth battlefield (see First and Second Battles of Corinth) were added to the park.
 The Siege and Battle of Corinth Sites was designated a National Historic Landmark on May 6, 1991.
 The National Park Travelers Club held its 2013 convention at Shiloh.
-As of late 2021, the American Battlefield Trust and its federal, state and local partners have acquired and preserved 1,554 acres of the battlefield in more than 25 different transactions since 2001.
+As of early 2024, the American Battlefield Trust and its federal, state and local partners have acquired and preserved 1,554 acres of the battlefield in more than 26 different transactions since 2001.
 Most of this land has been sold or conveyed to the National Park Service and incorporated into the park.